 - Because the average daily temperature in Dar is 30 degrees C/86 degrees F with high humidity, cotton tends to be the most comfortable as it ‘breathes’ better than polyester.

-- The Tanzanian culture is fairly conservative with regards to dress for women so that means no skirts above the knee, shorts are best left for athletics or lounging around at home and no clothing that reveals your tummy area.
+- The Tanzanian culture is fairly conservative with regards to dress for women so that generally means no skirts above the knee, shorts are best left for athletics or lounging around at home and no clothing that reveals your tummy area.

 - In some parts of town there is a strong Muslim influence/population and there bare shoulders are best avoided.

-There are 2 rainy seasons: the short rains in October and the long rains in March/April.
+There are two rainy seasons: the short rains in October and the long rains in March/April.
 You will want to either bring an umbrella or plan on getting one once here.
-From a professional standpoint, acceptable attire at school consists of:

 - For women, skirts and dresses to the knee or longer, loose trousers (but not jeans), covered shoulders (no spaghetti straps or tank tops), no revealing tops

-- For men, shorts and jeans are not acceptable at school, and collared shirts are expected - Sandals are very welcome
+- For men, shorts and jeans are not acceptable at school, and collared shirts are expected

 - There is no smoking on campus.
 Furthermore, because smoking is seriously frowned upon in the Tanzanian culture, HOPAC strongly discourages its teachers from smoking elsewhere.